Yogarine/bungie-sdk-php/docs/Api/DefaultApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$includestreaming = true; // bool | Determines whether Streaming Alerts are included in results
+$includestreaming = True; // bool | Determines whether Streaming Alerts are included in results

 try {
     $result = $apiInstance->getGlobalAlerts($includestreaming);